The Best IPA Breweries In Minneapolis - St. Paul, Minnesota

-The definitive guide to Twin Cities IPAs is here, come along to find our top recommendations for the Minneapolis and St. Paul regions.
+The definitive guide to Twin Cities IPAs is here.
+Come along to find our top recommendations in Minneapolis and St. Paul.

 Love them or hate them, IPAs are here to stay.
 If you are reading this, you likely love them, and you are not alone.
 IPAs have continued to gain popularity over the past few years, and currently account for 46% of all craft beer sales, according to BevIndustry.com.